An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: A duality between hypersurfaces in toric varieties

 where $\n_j=(n_{i,j})$ is the $j$-th column of $\overline{M}_{\aa,\bb}+\overline{B}$ and $\x^{\n_j}:=\prod_{i=1}^{m'} x_i^{n_{i,j}}$. \end{itemize} Notice that both $f$ and $f^\vee$ are homogeneous polynomials, with respect to degrees induced by class groups.
 In fact, columns of both $\overline{M}_\aa$ and $\overline{M}_{\aa,\bb}$ determine trivial divisors, up to linear equivalence.
 Then

 \end{remark}

-\begin{remark} In Remark~\ref{rem:s-ample} we noticed that both the framing $D_{\aa_0}$ of $\P^n$ and $D'_{\bb_0}$ of $\XX_{\aa_0}$ are \emph{semi-ample} divisors.
-This fact does not hold in general, that is, given a ftv $(X,D_\aa)$, the divisor $D_\aa$ is not necessarily semi-ample.
+\begin{remark} Given a ftv $(X,D_\aa)$, the divisor $D_\aa$ is not necessarily semi-ample.
 Anyway, if $(X,D_\aa)$ admits a calibrated $f$-process then it can be shown that there exists a small partial resolution $\phi:\widehat{X}\longrightarrow X$ such that the pulled back framing $\phi^*(D_\aa)$ is semi-ample and, moreover, it admits a positive multiple $h\phi^*(D_\aa)$ which is an ample divisor, showing that $\widehat{X}$ is projective.
-A detailed proof of this fact will be given in the forthcoming paper \cite{R-fCI} in the more general context of toric complete intersections. \end{remark}
+A detailed proof of this fact will be given in the forthcoming paper \cite{R-fpCI} in the more general context of toric complete intersections. \end{remark}

-\begin{example} To fixing ideas, consider the following example, that is a running example throughout the present section.
-Actually, it is the easiest case of the big class of examples given by projective hypersurfaces of general type, extensively studied in the next \S\ref{sez:ipersuperfici}.